ps2alerts/api/README.md

 ### Your vars file

-Firstly you need to configure your `vars.local` file in order to load the project and inject the required config.
-Copy the `provisioning/vars-local.yml.dist` file to `provisioning/vars-local.yml` and configure it to your specification.
+Firstly, copy the `provisioning/vars_local.yml.dist` file to `provisioning/vars_local.yml` and insert your census ID, or this project will not build.

-To start the development environment up on it's own, run the following command (from this directory):
+To start just this project on it's own, execute `ps2alerts-api-start` command.
+You will need to have started the stack prior to this for it to run.

-`ansible-playbook provisioning/dev/start.yml`

 Otherwise, use the `ps2alerts-start` command as provided by the stack install process.